Undergraduate Course: Chains to Constellations (DESI10058)

 ||Students are expected to develop a series of practical responses that are informed through their understanding of creation of value within different social contexts.

-The semester long combination of review, reflect and make will result in a PDF portfolio of work including the following elements:
+The semester long combination of review, reflect and make will result in two distinct outputs:

-1. An exploration of the mapping of value for existing products or services, involving close study of stakeholder, material, and environmental implications.
+1. The mapping of value for an existing product or service, involving a close study of social, material, environmental and energy use.
+30%

-2. The concept proposal for a product-service system that is informed through the development of a value constellation and supporting documentation.
+2. The design of a product that is informed through the development of a value constellation that supports Circular Economic values.
+70%

 |No Exam Information